|MP 7.01.78||Autografts and Allografts in the Treatment of Focal Articular Cartilage Lesions|

-Osteochondral autografting, using one or more cores of osteochrondral tissue, may be considered medically necessary for the treatment of symptomatic full-thickness cartilage defects of the knee caused by acute or repetitive trauma, in patients who have had an inadequate response to a prior surgical procedure, when all of the following have been met:
+Osteochondral autografting, using 1 or more cores of osteochondral tissue, may be considered medically necessary for the treatment of symptomatic full-thickness cartilage defects of the knee caused by acute or repetitive trauma in patients who have had an inadequate response to a prior surgical procedure, when all of the following have been met:

-Focal, full-thickness (grade III or IV) unipolar lesions on the weight-bearing surface of the femoral condyles or trochlea that are between 1 and 2.5 cm2 in size
+- Focal, full-thickness (grade III or IV) unipolar lesions on the weight-bearing surface of the femoral condyles, trochlea, or patella that are between 1 and 2.5 cm2 in size

-Osteochondral autografting for all other joints, including patellar and talar, and any indications other than those listed above, is considered investigational.
+Osteochondral autografting for all other joints, including talar, and any indications other than those listed above, is considered investigational.

 Misalignment and instability of the joint are contraindications.
 Therefore additional procedures, such as repair of ligaments or tendons or creation of an osteotomy for realignment of the joint, may be performed at the same time.
 In addition, meniscal allograft transplantation may be performed in combination, either concurrently or sequentially, with osteochondral allografting or osteochondral autografting.

 The following CPT codes are specific to these procedures: